Jack Alexy

 John Carroll Alexy (/əˈlɛksi/ ə-LEK-see; born January 19, 2003) is an American swimmer.
 He currently swims collegiately for the California Golden Bears.
-He qualified to be part of the USA swimming team at the 2024 Summer Olympics in Paris.
-He is grandson of the former basketball player Bill Ebben.
+He represented the United States at the 2024 Summer Olympics in Paris.
+He is the grandson of former basketball player Bill Ebben.

 Career

 Raised in Mendham Borough, New Jersey, Alexy attended Delbarton School where he won state titles at the New Jersey State Interscholastic Athletic Association Meet of Champions in the 50- and 100-meter freestyle events as a freshman and again as a junior, joining two of his three siblings who also won state swimming individual titles.

 At the 2019 FINA World Junior Swimming Championships, Alexy earned a gold medal with Team USA in the 4 × 100 m freestyle relay.
 He split a 50.26 as the lead-off leg in the preliminary heats.

 In 2021 during the 2020 United States Olympic trials, Alexy recorded a new best time of 48.69, considerably less than his previous personal best of 49.31, which had been used as his entry time and seeded him in 21st position.
 He also broke Caeleb Dressel's National Age Group record of 48.78, which had been set in 2015 during the United States Nationals.